CorpusCallosum/the-rules-org/README.md

 ## Install the Angular CLI and Node Packages

 First thing's first--
-If you don't already have it, install the Angular CLI by running `sudo npm install -g @angular/cli@latest`
+If you don't already have it, install the Angular CLI globally on your computer by running `sudo npm install -g @angular/cli@latest`

 Install the node package by running `sudo npm install`